VitruviusLabs/typescript/packages/architectura/_docs/endpoints/readme.md

 ### Self-contained

-As we explained previously, an endpoint is self-contained in Architectura.
+As mentioned, an endpoint is self-contained in Architectura.
 This means all information necessary to the understanding of a specific endpoint is contained within the file declaring the endpoint.

 Let's take an example of a simple endpoint handling a rudimentary application healthcheck:

 ```ts
 import { type ExecutionContext, HTTPMethodEnum } from "@vitruvius-labs/architectura";